University-Clinic-of-Neuroradiology/python-bootcamp/notebooks/Introductory/README.md

 ## Basic concepts of Python Conditionals and Libraries
 The purpose of the [Python Conditionals and Libraries](01.02-Python-Conditionals-and-Libraries.ipynb) notebook is to get you started using control structures.

+## Basic concepts of Python Error Handling
+The purpose of the [Python Error Handling](01.03-Python-Error-Handling.ipynb) notebook is to handle exceptions and create useful error messages.

 ## Learning objectives
 By the end of these notebooks, you should feel more comfortable with:
-- Get a feel for Jupyter notebooks and the basic python variables and functions
+- Get a feel for Jupyter notebooks and the basic python variables and functions.
-- you can read and write basic Python code
+- You can read and write basic Python code.
+- Read and use error output from exceptions.